Daratumumab (Darzalex®)

 Hepatitis B reactivation

-If you have had a liver infection called hepatitis B in the past, this treatment can make it active again.
-Your doctor or nurse will talk to you about this.
-They will test you for hepatitis B.
+Tell your doctor if you have ever had hepatitis B (a liver infection).
+This treatment can make it active again.
+Your doctor or nurse will talk to you about this and will test you for it before you start your treatment.

 Shingles